 - Transatlantic shipping involves the rigours of the sea, but any lateral movement of the load could break the strapping.

 To take care of all the export arrangements for SOLUT!
-IES collected the thermoforming press machines from the existing site and arranged delivery by sea, including customs clearance then arranged collection from port and delivery to the client's site in Ohio.
-By designing bespoke wooden crates, IES was able to overcome the size, weight and handling challenges, ensuring they would be strong enough to hold the weight.
+IES collected the thermoforming press machines from the existing site and arranged delivery by sea, including customs clearance, then arranged collection from port and delivery to the client's site in Ohio.
+By designing bespoke wooden crates, IES was able to overcome the size, weight and handling challenges.
 Ahead of the shipping date, IES planned how best to cover them and lashing suitable for ocean freight in flat rack containers.
 IES business development manager, Christian Malpas, provided a single point of contact for West Rock and SOLUT! to ensure packing went smoothly from initial site visit through to the arrival of the shipment.
 When preparing to lift the machines, IES found the net weight of each machine was 4 tonnes heavier than documented.
 The team responded fast to overcome the problem - immediately revisiting and reassessing the packing, lifting equipment, straps and securing method - to ensure the export packing would bear the actual load.
 Christian stayed in constant contact with the customer to ensure they had the correct equipment on site to off-load the crates and move machines into place once the shipment arrived.
 This was vital to avoid installation delays.

 To protect the machines in transit, IES wrapped them in vacuum sealed bags, but that meant they couldn’t access points on the machine to strap it and stop any sideways movement.
 IES built the crates with ISPM15 heat treated timber, using complex internal bracing to secure the units inside.
 Runners were bolted to through the whole base to provide additional strength, with 150x75mm lateral bearers to spread the weight across the whole crate and clamp the machine in place.
 In total, the shipment consisted of 13 crates, packed with the three identical presses, each comprising of a main press, one unwind and one stacker, and additional accessories.
 To avoid damaging the delicate areas of the machines with the robust ratchet straps, they fitted timbers across the top of the machine to spread the tension of the lashing.
 When ready to transport the crates with a large forklift out of the West Rock facility, IES laid steel plates to strengthen the ramp access for loading onto the flat racks.
 The three flat racks and shipping containers arrived intact, ready to be installed at SOLUT!